jatanolu/Review-Finder/README.md

+# About
+First full stack application using Postgresql, Django and React.
+Made over the course of ~2 weeks.

 # Review-Finder
 Look up a business* and see reviews.
 Enter in a search term and criteria based on predetermined tags.
 Get a list of businesses and upon selection get a list of reviews.